openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 ## WebMessagePort<sup>9+</sup>

-Defines a **WebMessagePort** instance, which can be used to send and receive messages.
+Implements a **WebMessagePort** instance, which can be used to send and receive messages.

 ### close<sup>9+</sup>
 close(): void